lcharette/website/pages/06.blog/01.vagrant-ssh-permissions/item.en.md

 ## MacOS Permission alert

 Since Mojave, Vagrant is not able to write to `/etc/exports` anymore while trying to make a NFS mount.
 Vagrant can't directly use the root user anymore due to System Integrity Protection.
-Vagrant now ask for your password (using `sudo`) everytime you bring you machine up.
+Vagrant now ask for your password (using `sudo`) every time you bring you machine up.
 Plus, this nice little windows will popup once you do enter your password.

 ![](alert.png)